The easiest way to get Qantas Silver status

 Silver represents the first step on the road to scoring extra points and privileges for Qantas Frequent Flyers.
 It doesn't offer the same benefits as Gold or Platinum, but it still gives perks you won't score as a regular passenger.
-Here's how to get Silver without breaking the bank.
+Here's how to get your 300 status credits and earn Qantas Silver status without breaking the bank.

 A short-haul domestic Qantas flight earns a minimum of 10 status credits (if you've purchased a Discount Economy fare).
-So 15 return flights from Sydney-Melbourne (Australia's busiest route) would get you there, and in some jobs that's quite a likely scenario.
+So 20 return flights from Sydney-Melbourne (Australia's busiest route) would get you there, and in some jobs, that's quite a likely scenario.

-If you were super-organised, you could potentially score those return flights for around $270 each.
-(Outside of sales, Sydney-Melbourne rarely drops below $135.)
-At that price, getting to Silver would cost you $4,050.
-Hopefully your employer is paying!
+However, you were super-organised, you could potentially score those return flights for around $200 each.
+Outside of sales, Sydney-Melbourne rarely drops below $99 each way.
+At that price, getting to Silver would cost you $4000.
+Hopefully, your employer is paying!

 So that gives us a starting figure of around $4,000 in flights to get to Silver.
 Are there cheaper ways to do that?
 Let's work through some examples: